Barramundi in Brown Butter Lemon Sauce

 Heat the butter and avocado oil in a safe, PFOA- and PFTE-free non-stick pan on medium high heat until hot.

 Place the fillets skin up for until browned, about 2-5 minutes, depending on the size and thickness of the fillets.
-Look for the edges to start getting golden and crispy.
+Look for the edges to start getting golden and crispy

 Flip the fillets and season the tops with salt, pepper, and, garlic powder.
+Cook until the skin gets crispy, about 3-5 minutes

 Remove immediately onto serving plates.